-- Shop at Eastern Market: Capitol Hill is home to more than government buildings; it's a community of old town houses, antiques shops, and the veritable institution, Eastern Market.
-Here, the locals barter and shop every Saturday and Sunday for fresh produce, baked goods, and fleamarket bargains.
+- Shop at Eastern Market: Capitol Hill is home to more than government buildings; it's a community of old town houses, antiques shops, and the veritable institution Eastern Market.
+(Although a fire in spring 2007 destroyed much of the historic interior, the market should be up and running by the time you read this.)
+Here, the locals barter and shop every Saturday and Sunday for fresh produce, baked goods, and flea-market bargains.
 See p.
-252. - Hang Out in Adams-Morgan: On any night of the week, but especially Thursday through Saturday, Adams-Morgan is where Washington's footloose and fancy-free either start out or end up (mostly end up-clubs and bars are open late in this neighborhood).
-See chapter 10 for bar and club suggestions. - Cut a Deal at the Georgetown Flea Market: Pick up a latte and spend a
+253. - Pub- and Club-It in D.C.'s Hot Spots: Join Washington's footloose and fancy-free any night of the week, but especially Thursday through Saturday, along U Street between 9th and 16th streets; in Adams-Morgan; and in the Penn Quarter as they start out or end up (mostly end up-clubs and bars are open late in these neighborhoods).
+See chapter 9 for bar and club suggestions. - Go for a Jog on the National Mall: Lace up your running shoes and race